ManifoldScholar/manifold-docusaurus/docs/administering/configuring/export_targets.md

 To create or edit existing export targets, navigate from the `Records` menu in the backend to `Export Targets`.

 :::note
 You will need to login with Administrator credentials in order to use this menu in the backend.
-For more on the roles available in Manifold, see the <a href="/docs/projects/accounts/index.html">Accounts section</a>.
+For more on the roles available in Manifold, see the Accounts section.
 :::

 Any existing export targets will be listed on this view.
 New targets can be created by clicking `Add a new export target`, which will open a drawer from the right where the pathway's name and technical details are input.